amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 #### 4XX responses

-If there is a problem with your request, the request returns a `4XX` status, and a JSON body with more information.
+If there's a problem with the request, Amplitude returns a `4XX` status, and a JSON body with more information.

 ```json
 {